If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 High Glycemic Index (GI) Foods and Glycemic Load (GL)

-Individuals suffering from moderate to severe acne, might notice that they have worse acne on a high GI (glycemic index)/ high (glycemic load) GL diet.
+Individuals suffering from moderate to severe acne, might think that they have worse acne on a high GI (glycemic index)/ high (glycemic load) GL diet.

 The glycemic index (GI) uses a scale of one to one hundred that is based on the rise in blood glucose level for a particular food.